 Science about climate has brought about a number of “inconvenient truths” – because the science behind climate change does not only show case the damage that human activities are cause to our planet and to our health, but they have raised questions about whether our economy, infrastructure and technology can deliver a low carbon world which would ensure temperatures do not rise to dangerous levels.

 Shutting down all activities powered through or using fossil fuels is not a practical solution until other technologies have emerged to close the gap.
 But the pressures of climate change are such that we need to be decreasing emissions at a fast rate.

-There are many large and smaller scale ways to conserve fossil fuels, the top five that you can introduce to your lifestyle are listed below:
+There are many large and smaller scale ways to conserve fossil fuels, the top five that you can introduce to your lifestyle are listed below.

 Be energy efficient

 Energy efficiency is key to minimising carbon dioxide but also to reducing costs for any household.
 It seems like a no-brainer.
 But very often, because energy efficient appliances use a lot less energy to perform the same task, we just end of using more of them which just leads to the same climate impacts.

 Many home owners are also investing in their own energy sources by installing solar panels to help heat their house.
 This helps bring energy costs down as well as conserving fossil fuels and reducing carbon dioxide emissions.

 Plastic is not that fantastic

 Plastic is practically all around us but many of us realise that it is made out of fossil fuels.
 Not only that, but very often it is not recycled and plastic items end up simply aggravating our waste management system.

-Reduce, Reuse, Recycle and Refuse products
+Reduce, reuse, recycle and refuse products

 Making new products uses up fossil fuels; it is therefore important to reuse and recycle products to minimise the need for producing new ones.
 This is important for a lot of products used with materials derived from fossil fuels, e.g. think of the plastic parts and casing of your pc, or because most products require energy to be manufactured which is in turn mainly powered by fossil fuels.

 Opt for active travel options

 Transport is a key contributor to emissions that contribute to climate change.
 If people reduced their use of their cars alone, we would see improvements both in terms of emissions reduction but also more widely air quality.